Sanaelotfi/IFT-6135-Representation-Learning-HW1/README.md

-# ift6135_assignment1

-These are the jupyter notebooks for the practical part of the assignement 1.

-Team members:
-- Sanae Lotfi
-- Abderrahim Khalifa
-- Yann Bouteiller
-- Amine Bellahsen
+# IFT6135: Representation Learning, first assignement.

+## Description

+This is the first assignement of the [IFT6135: Representation-Learning](https://sites.google.com/mila.quebec/ift6135), taught by Prof. [Aaron Courville](https://mila.quebec/en/person/aaron-courville/).

+## Theory:

+## Practice:

+This is a joint work with Abderrahim Khalifa, Yann Bouteiller and Amine Bellahsen.

 The data for the problem 3 can be found in the following url: